AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 ---
 #### Directions

-Recreate the PDF above, using your knowledge of HTML, CSS, the Bootstrap Grid System, and the DevTool.
+Recreate the site - [Gizemist](http://www.gizemist.com/) - above, using your knowledge of HTML, CSS, the Bootstrap Grid System, and the DevTool.

 1. Follow the examples on the [Bootstrap page](https://www.bootstrapcdn.com/)
 1. Use the HTML classes named specifically to allow developers to call the CSS classes necessary.
 We don't want to have to write all that CSS!